Yu-Gi-Oh: Top 6 Fusion Monsters

 - Mediocre battle stats, but equally competent in Attack and Defense Position

-- If destroyed, can be revived from the Graveyard with an extra 800 Attack
+- If destroyed, can be revived from the graveyard with an extra 800 ATK

-This makes Frightfur Sheep incredibly difficult to get rid of since neither battle nor effects can permanently destroy it.
-Definitely an amazing defensive effect; just remember this eerie sheep can still be Banished or returned to the Extra Deck, so don't drop your guard.
+This makes Frightfur Sheep annoyingly difficult to get rid of since neither battle nor effects can permanently destroy it.
+Definitely an amazing defensive effect; just remember this eerie sheep can still be banished or returned to the extra deck, so don't drop your guard.

 5. First of the Dragons

 One of the great things about First of the Dragons is that he'll take a wide variety of material monsters; simply grab a set of normal monsters (ones without monster effects) and you can summon him.

 - Strong ATK and DEF